dhanushanthp/algo-prop-trading/Readme.md

 # Configuration
 ### enable_neutralizer
-Assesses existing trading positions and identifies those that need neutralization based on a specified risk threshold.
+(This don't work, Since market is unpreditable) Assesses existing trading positions and identifies those that need neutralization based on a specified risk threshold.
 It compares the current price of each open position to a dynamically calculated midpoint.
 If the price crosses the threshold defined by `enable_ratio`, it recommends taking an opposite position to mitigate risk.

 ### enable_breakeven
+(This don't work, Since market is unpreditable)
 Moves the stop-loss of existing positions to the breakeven point once a certain profit threshold is met for each position.

 ### enable_trail_stop
-Activates trailing stops and targets for existing positions, guided by predefined multipliers and the trading timeframe.
+(This don't work, Since market is unpreditable) Activates trailing stops and targets for existing positions, guided by predefined multipliers and the trading timeframe.

 ### multiple_positions
-Defines the rule for managing multiple positions in the same symbol and direction.
+(This don't work, Since market is unpreditable) Defines the rule for managing multiple positions in the same symbol and direction.
 The default is "by_trades":

 - **"by_active"**: Permits only one active position per direction for a symbol.